73rd NHK Kōhaku Uta Gassen

 The 73rd NHK Kōhaku Uta Gassen (第73回NHK紅白歌合戦, Dai 73 Kai Enu Eichi Kei Kōhaku Uta Gassen) was the 2022 (Reiwa 4) edition of NHK's New Year's Eve TV special Kōhaku Uta Gassen held on December 31, 2022.
 The previous year, the broadcast was held from the Tokyo International Forum, due to renovations at NHK Hall.
 The NHK Broadcasting Center was also used.
 With renovations completed in June 2022, the show returned to be broadcast live from NHK Hall.
 Ive, Le Sserafim, Twice, and other groups appeared.
-The WHITE TEAM won this contest.
+The White Team won this contest.

 Events leading up to broadcast

 On October 6, NHK announced the broadcast schedule, which started at 19:20 JST, and ended at 23:45 JST on December 31, with a 5-minute break for the latest news.
 In addition, it will be the first time since 2019 (70th) that the show will be held with an audience at NHK Hall.
 On October 11, Yo Oizumi and Kanna Hashimoto were announced as the hosts.

+Due to copyright issues, Aimer and Uta's performances could not be shown on the NHK World Premium broadcast, with the artist's photo or the show's logo being shown instead.